-Once touted as a miracle fibre thanks to its cheap, light and durable properties, polyester has become the dominant material used in garment production today.
-But it has come under scrutiny in recent years due to the release of microfibres.
-According to a 2017 report from the International Union for Conservation of Nature (IUCN), an estimated 35 percent of all microplastics in the ocean came from the laundering of synthetic textiles like polyester, which have been woven deeply into the heart of the fast-fashion industry.
+Once touted as a miracle fibre thanks to its cheap, light and durable properties, polyester has faced mounting scrutiny in recent years due to its release of harmful microfibres.
+According to a 2017 report from the International Union for Conservation of Nature (IUCN), an estimated 35 percent of all microplastics in the ocean come from the laundering of synthetic textiles like polyester, which have been woven deeply into the heart of the fast fashion industry.

 FashionUnited spoke to Qwstion co-founder and creative director Christian Kaegi about the creation of Bananatex, the decision to make the fabric open source, and the price of sustainable fashion.